AlexMachin1997/Shopping-List-Assistant-With-Expo/README.md

 - [ ] Fix any issues related to the map component, sometimes it misbehaves e.g. [here](https://github.com/react-native-maps/react-native-maps/issues/3026#issuecomment-641192209)
 - [ ] Test more edge case scenarios e.g. users manually changing locations in the devices settings, how does this affect the amp functionality or if the device can't persist the data
 - [ ] Add background location tracking via the expo modules (THIS MAY OR MAY NOT HAPPEN, it seems overkill for now but would be nice.)
+- [x] Integrate TanStack/react-query for handling some of the asynchronous actions e.f. fetching profiles, updating shopping lists etc
+- [x] Integrate with expo-router v1 to get all the lovely benefits of file based routing and later type safe routing.

 # Project Information